manyducksco/borf/packages/client/README.md

   ||              State              ||
   \*=================================*/

-  // Set the default values for this window's state. ctx.defaultState = {
+  // Set the default values for this view's state. ctx.defaultState = {
     title: "The Default Title",
   };